XVincentX/vncz/cv.md

 While most of the code was **CoffeScript**, we slowly moved to **ES6** for all new libraries.
 While most of frontend code is still a **Backbone** application, we're slowly moving to React.

+During the journey, I gained a good experience in the whole NodeJS applications ecosystem and the SaaS product.

 <hr>